CCAT: Optical Responsivity, Noise, and Readout Optimization of KIDs for Prime-Cam

-Fig.~\ref{fig:drift_nep_vs_power}, middle and bottom plots, presents the resulting NEP (averaged at 100\,Hz over 20\,Hz) as a function of optical power for multiple tone powers during the change in cold load temperature.
-These results show that even moderate fluctuations in optical loading—on the order of 0.2\,pW—can cause up to a factor of two increase in noise, illustrating the KID sensitivity to tone placement.
-Previously measured levels of atmospheric fluctuations at the Atacama site indicate the need for frequent retuning of the detectors to minimize the associated noise penalty due to detuning \cite{Morris2025Atmospheric}.
+The middle and bottom panels in Fig.~\ref{fig:drift_nep_vs_power} show the resulting total NEP measured (at 100\,Hz, averaged over a bandwidth of 20\,Hz) as a function of optical power for multiple tone readout powers during changes in cold load temperature.
+These results show that even moderate fluctuations in optical loading---on the order of 0.1--0.2\,pW---can cause up to a 40\,\% increase in noise, illustrating the sensitivity of KIDs to tone placement.
+The smooth lines represent the model from the quadrature sum of the amplifier, photon, and quasiparticle generation--recombination noise terms: